corda/cordapp-trial-framework/docs/trial_preparation_overview.md

 The schedule represents preperation for a brand new Cordapp.
 Existing Cordapp will not need to follow all of these steps.

 ## Personnel Requirements
+The following is a list of skills that will be utilized when preparing for a Cordapp trial.
+Multiple requirements may be fulfilled by a single team member.
+- Technical Architect
+- Corda application developer (Java/Kotlin)
+- Web Services developer
+- UI developer
+- Devops (Docker/Azure/Linux)

 ## Timeline
 The time and developers for each step will vary but previous trial preparations have been done over the course 3-4 months.